-The course deals with the concepts of the organization, its characteristics and legal forms.
-This course focuses on the provision of a comprehensive understanding of the organization functions (production, marketing, finance, human resource, knowledge & information and management).
+The course exposes students to the basic concepts of the organization, its characteristics and legal forms.
+It focuses on the provision of a comprehensive understanding of the organization functions (production, marketing, finance, human resource, knowledge & information and management).
 Additionally, it covers the organization's relationship with the surrounding environment.